Mission and Outreach

 In the Community

-During the months that have a fifth weekend, the congregation is sent out into our Dallas communities in teams to volunteer with our partnering organization.
+Twice a year, the congregation is sent out into our Dallas communities in teams to volunteer with our partnering organization.
 Sign up as an individual, with your family, or with your Bible study group!

 Some of our partners have included North Dallas Shared Ministries, Hope Supply Co., We Over Me Farm, and McShan Elementary School, and Austin Street Center.